 Portrait photos at social gatherings

-So, without turning the family barbecue into a photoshoot, here’s how you can still get great portrait pics…
+Without turning the family barbecue into a photoshoot, here’s how you can still get great candid portrait pics…

 Grow an extra set of eyes so that you know where everyone is and what the background looks like at the same time.
 I’m only half joking, but here are more realistic tips: